io-fault/python/time/documentation/usage.rst

 Constructing a Timestamp from Parts
 -----------------------------------

-A :py:class:`rhythm.lib.Timestamp` can be constructed from time parts using the :py:meth:`rhythm.abstract.Time.of` class method.
+A :py:class:`.rhythm.lib.Timestamp` can be constructed from time parts using the :py:meth:`.rhythm.abstract.Time.of` class method.
 This method takes arbitrary positional parameters and keyword parameters whose keys are the name of a unit of time known by the time context::